 The Hitching Post in Casmalia is the last stop on our tour of historic Santa Maria style barbecue restaurants.
-(I previously covered Jocko’s in Nipomo and the Far Western Tavern in Guadalupe, which is due to move to a new location soon [now due to move in the fall, but subject to change]).
+(I previously covered Jocko’s in Nipomo and the Far Western Tavern in Guadalupe, which is due to move to a new location soon ).
 Around the turn of the century Casmalia was a thriving town of 1500 people, mostly ranchers and oil field workers and their families.
 The railroad ran through town to a terminal on the coast called Port Petrol, and the Casmalia Hotel was the center of town activity.
 In 1944, after the railroad line was closed, the owners of the hotel demolished the hotel rooms, and reopened the old Italian restaurant as a steakhouse called the Hitching Post.
 In 1952 the Ostini brothers, Frank and Victor, bought it and it’s still in the same family to this day.

 The interior at the Hitching Post is nothing fancy.
 It’s basically a large room with some western art, artifacts, and old photos on the walls (there was a fire in 1988 so everything inside was redone not too long ago).
 But the thing that sets it apart from other barbecue joints in the Santa Maria area is its indoor oak pit under glass (fired with local red oak of course).